Ayms/node-dom/README.md

 Unlike browsers scripts execution is a little defer here, so it can not block the construction of the DOM, scripts are loaded and queued (inline and outside), then executed in the right order on document.close() (which queue document) and onload is fired.

-Since scripts can add others, queue can extend after document complete (then their execution can continue after readyState "complete").
+Since scripts can add others, queue can still extend after document complete (then their execution can happen after readyState "complete").

-When queue is empty, scripts are executed right away and onload fired.
+When queue is empty, scripts are executed right away and onload is fired.

-Scripts that fail will be re-executed after a certain delay, see comments in the code why it can happen
+Scripts that fail will be re-executed after a certain delay, see comments in the code why it can happen.

 Same happens for links.

-Images are loaded asynchronously, same image is loaded just once, then width/height are set to objects that are using this image.
+Images are loaded asynchronously, same image is loaded just once, then width/height are set to objects related to this image.

 ## Tests :